19hours/sg-statutes/Acts/SkillsFuture Singapore Agency Act 2016.md

 (ii) adequate control is maintained over the funds and property and assets of, or in the custody of, the Agency and over the expenditure incurred by the Agency.

-### Annual estimates
+### Estimates for Skills Development Fund

-47\.—(1) The Agency must, in every financial year, prepare or cause to be prepared, and must adopt —

-(a) annual estimates of income and expenditure for the Skills Development Fund for the ensuing financial year in accordance with the Skills Development Levy Act (Cap.
-306); and
+47\.—(1) In addition to the requirements of the Public Sector (Governance) Act 2018, the Agency must, in every financial year, prepare or cause to be prepared, and must adopt annual estimates of income and expenditure for the Skills Development Fund for the ensuing financial year in accordance with the Skills Development Levy Act (Cap.
+306).

-(b) annual estimates of other income and expenditure of the Agency for the ensuing financial year.

-(2) Supplementary estimates for the Skills Development Fund or other income and expenditure of the Agency may be adopted by the Agency where necessary.
+(2) Supplementary estimates for the Skills Development Fund may be adopted by the Agency where necessary.

 (3) A copy of all annual estimates and supplementary estimates mentioned in subsections (1) and (2) must, upon their adoption by the Agency, be sent as soon as possible to the Minister.

+[Act 5 of 2018 wef 01/04/2018]

 ### Power of investment